gliderlabs/registrator/docs/user/backends.md

  * `CONSUL_TLSCERT` : Certificate file location
  * `CONSUL_TLSKEY` : Key location

+For more information on the Consul check parameters below, see the [API documentation](https://www.consul.io/api/agent/check.html#register-check).

 ### Consul HTTP Check

 This feature is only available when using Consul 0.5 or newer.
 Containers